digitaldisarray/Maus-Poison/README.md

 # Maus-Poison
 :skull: A sabatoge version of the java rat [Maus](https://github.com/Ghosts/Maus)

+### Disclaimer
+Any actions and/or activities related to the material contained within this repository is solely your responsability.
+Misuse of the materials in this repository can result in criminal charges being brought against the persons in question.
+I will not be held responsible in the event any criminal charges are brought against any individuals misuing the code, materials, and or resources in this repository to break the law.

 ### What does it do?
 Maus Poison is a version of Maus that will...
 - Uninstall the rat from all existing bots.